 Modelling GCaMP responses: From spikes to fluorescence

-The use of fluorescent calcium indicators, such as GCaMP6 to monitor neuronal activity is widespread.
-But the production of GCaMP6 fluorescence by spiking is poorly understood.
-Furthermore, the affects of the indicator characteristics on this fluorescence production are unknown.
-For example, it is known that the GCaMP indicator accumulates within neurons over weeks and months, which creates difficulties in long term studies.
-As a result, whether or not spike train inference is always possible using GCaMP6 fluorescence is unknown.
+The use of fluorescent calcium indicators, such as GCaMP6, to monitor neuronal activity is widespread.
+But the relationship between GCaMP6 fluorescence and action potental firing is poorly understood.
+Furthermore, the effects of the indicator characteristics on this fluorescence signal are unknown.
+For example, it is known that the GCaMP indicator accumulates within neurons over weeks and months, which makes it difficult to compare activity statistics at two timepoints.
+As a result, whether or not spike train inference is always possible using GCaMP6 fluorescence remains unknown.

-The aim of this project was to simulate the fluorescence traces produced by a fluorescent calcium indicator in a neuron soma, given parameters such as binding rate, dissociation rate, and molecular concentration, and given spike times.
-Ultimately, the simulation could be used to benchmark the various spike inference algorithms tha thave been developed [REF], and to understand how indicator characteristics effect the quality of spike train inference.
+The aim of this project was to simulate the fluorescence traces produced by a fluorescent calcium indicator in a neuron soma, given parameters such as binding rate, dissociation rate, and molecular concentration, from a specified spike train.
+The ultimate goal of the simulations were to allow benchmarking of the various spike inference algorithms that thave been developed [REF], and to understand how indicator characteristics affect the quality of spike train inference.

 The modelled cell contents consisted of free calcium, fluorescent indicator molecules, and mobile and immobile endogenous calcium buffers.
 The indicator molecules which were bound to a calcium molecule could be either excited, i.e. able to release a photon, or relaxed.
-In order to reproduce the noise in the system dynamics and the photon capturing process, a piecewise-deterministic Markov process was used to create the simulation.
+In order to reproduce the noise in the system dynamics and the photon capturing process, we modelled the system as a piecewise-deterministic Markov process.

-The fluorescence traces produced by he simulation were calibrated to reproduce the SNR of observed in GCaMP6 data [REF].
-The noise level was then varied to examine how this effected spike train inference.
-Then, the parameters of the simulation, i.e. GCaMP concentration, binding and dissociation rates, and endogenous buffer properties were varied, again to examine the effects on spike inference.
+The fluorescence traces produced by he simulation were calibrated to reproduce the signal-to-noise ratio of observed in GCaMP6 data [REF].
+The noise level was then varied to examine how this affected spike train inference.
+Then, the parameters of the model, i.e. GCaMP concentration, binding and dissociation rates, and endogenous buffer properties were varied, again to examine the effects on spike inference.